gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 ## Summary

 Two popular graph traversal algorithms are breadth-first-search (BFS) and depth-first-search (DFS).
 Both algorithms will visit each node and edge in the graph, but they have different methods of performing the traversal.
-The difference determines which is better suited for specific purposes.
+In most cases, both BFS and DFS can be used to solve a problem.
+However, there are instances in which the differences in approach make one a better choice than the other.
+The most common use cases for each are listed below.

 Breadth-first-search processes nodes by visiting all neighboring nodes before moving on to nodes that are neighbors of its neighbors and so-on.
 Depth-first-search processes nodes by following a path as deep as it can before backing up and following another path.